Greenville Methodist Church is a small, friendly congregation devoted to Jesus Christ, prayer, giving, and learning from God's Word.

 The building itself would not have been possible had it not been for the generosity of a former Greenville, IN resident John Baptiste Ford, the father of the plate glass industry in America.
 He had since moved to Pennsylvania to found the Pittsburgh Plate and Glass (PP&G) company and he agreed to fund the construction of the church.

 In 1899, four years before Capt Ford's death, he was asked by some citizens of Greenville IN to help build a new Methodist church.
 He pledged the considerable sum of $3,000 towards the construction of the new church.
 As a former resident of Greenville, he still thought of the city and her residents quite fondly.
 Original bids to construct the church came in at between $4,000 and $4,900.
 Plans were then changed and a new estimate of $3,500 was bid.
-Capt.
-Ford generously pledged an additional $500.
+Capt Ford generously pledged an additional $500.

 While residents of Greenville wanted to name the church after him, Capt Ford requested that the church to be named after Bishop Matthew Simpson who had been a US senator for Indiana and later the chaplain for the US Senate.
 Additionally, Bishop Simpson was a close confidant of President Lincoln and delivered the president's funeral oration.

 On March 26, 1908, a house fire started in a condemned flue.
 Within 30 minutes, most of the town was on fire.
 Miraculously, the Simpson Memorial Chapel was not touched while houses across the street from it were destroyed.
+The building was listed in the National Register of Historic Places in 2005.